thoughtfulbloke/letter2ed/README.md

-While the data files and R code for generating the results and figures is available in the support folder, as not everyone is familiar with R, I am also providing an [Excel file in the supportFiles](supportFiles/ASMR_in_Excel.xlsx) folder which implements the normal Age Standardised Mortality steps so that people can review and test the logic themselves.
+While the data files and R code for generating the results and figures is available in the support folder, as not everyone is familiar with R, I am also providing an [Excel file in the supportFiles](supportFiles/ASMR_in_Excel.xlsx) folder (use the download raw files button in the upper right) which implements the normal Age Standardised Mortality steps so that people can review and test the logic themselves.
 It shows the steps of:

 1)  Obtain annual resident population by age data from https://infoshare.stats.govt.nz : Population : Population